 Jesus tells His disciples, "Truly, truly, I say to you, whoever believes in Me will also do the works that I do; and greater works than these will he do."
-Greater works?
+Greater works than Jesus?
 I haven't healed too many blind or deaf people "lately"; or raised anyone from the dead.
 Greater works?
-Jesus can't be talking about miracles - at least not the type of miracles that we associate with Jesus.
+Jesus can't be talking about miracles - at least not the type of miracles that we associate with Jesus throughout His ministry.